ritza-co/kaboom/doc/20-eatbomb.md

 In this tutorial, we're going to create a mini-game, "eatbomb" to learn how we can consume other sprites in a game.

-In the game, the player has to dodge all incoming sprites and consume only bomb sprites to gain points, or else they lose.
+In the game, the player has to dodge all incoming "fruit" sprites and consume only "bomb" sprites to gain points.
+The player loses if any "bomb" sprites are left uneaten.

 ![eat-bombs](eatbombs.png)

-You can find the code for this tutorial at the following [link](https://replit.com/@Ritza/eatbomb).
+You can find the code for this tutorial at the following [link](https://replit.com/@ritza/eatbomb) or in the embedded code at the end of this tutorial.

 ## Getting Started

-Let's start by importing the following code into our project to initiate a kaboom context:
+Let's start by importing the following code into our project to initiate a Kaboom context:

 ```javascript
 kaboom({
 background : [25,25,26]
 })
 ```

 The code above will create a dark grey background for our context.

-Let's also import the Srpites and Sounds we will use in the tutorial.
-Add the following code below `Kaboom()`:
+Let's also import the sprites and sounds we will use in the tutorial.
+The list `fruits` allows us to load different "fruit" sprites to our game.
+Add the following code below `kaboom()`:

 ```javascript
 loadSprite("bean", "/sprites/bean.png")